yeexiong17/dip-fyp/README.md

 6. To start the frontend, run the command `npm run dev`.
 7. In the second terminal, navigate to the server folder (Backend/Server).
 8. Run the command `npm install`.
-9. To start the backend, run the command `npm start`.
+9. To start frontend and backend, navigate to root.
+Then, run the command `npm start`.

 #### Resolve Database